polysplitter/catalog/readme.md

 ## Authentication

- `While this is under review This repo will provide a temperary client_secrets.json`

 To use this application you will need to go to https://console.developers.google.com
 * create an OAuth 2.0 client id.
 * setup the redirect urls and authorized javascript origins